+Our method provides a comprehensive search space for NAS methods.
+Our approach enables synchronous communication among all nodes within the structure and introduces a method for dynamically forming these structures during the learning process.
+These enhancements improve information transfer, thereby boosting the overall capacity of NN architectures.
+By fostering collaboration among nodes and automatically learning the structure, our method harnesses the collective power of neural networks, unlocking their potential in a manner akin to biological neural networks.

+It is important to note that conventional tree-like neural networks are essentially a subset of our designed general graph structure.
+We clarify the inherent bias in current neural network architectures and provide a theoretical basis for incorporating general graph structures into neural networks.
+A detailed analysis of this aspect is included in the appendix.
+Within our framework, multiple neural units collaboratively execute precise functional implementations automatically during the learning process.
+Our innovation aims to bridge the gap between ANNs and more generalized structures akin to biological neural networks.

+Designing this architecture presents significant challenges, as the framework introduces greater computational demands and a higher risk of overfitting.
+To tackle these issues, we introduce a novel regularization method.
+This method efficiently organizes nodes into multiple independent neural modules capable of parallel processing on modern GPU.
+It enables automatic node organization, thereby enhancing learning efficiency and reducing overfitting, which in turn improves overall performance.

-The learning process is compatible with existing networks and exhibits adaptability to larger search spaces and diverse tasks, effectively eliminating the structural bias.
-We evaluate the effectiveness of our optimization method by conducting experiments on classical networks, demonstrating its competitiveness compared to existing networks.
-Additionally, to showcase the benefits of connectivity learning, we evaluate our method across various tasks and datasets.
-The quantitative results from these experiments indicate the superiority of the learned connectivity in terms of performance and effectiveness.
+Our learning process adapts well to larger search spaces and diverse tasks.
+We tested our optimization method on top-tier networks.
+The results show it works better than existing networks on many real-world tasks and datasets.
+This indicates that the connectivity our method learns is better in terms of performance and efficiency.

-Considering that the synchronization algorithm for nodes at the same level may be computationally intense, we also propose a method to design small neural modules to simplify our model.
-This approach significantly reduces the computational burden of our model while maintaining its effectiveness.